 ParaDYM PRIDE Esports

-Esports allows us to create platforms of empowerment using video games as a medium, because of the video game industry’s reach, market share and familiarity amongst today’s youth.
-By steering students away from simple being consumers to producers, advocates and peer-influencers, our PRIDE Esports program is an inovative method to positively develop the future leaders of our digital society and future titans within the digital arts and sciences.
+ParaDYM PRIDE is now part of ConnCEL, the Connecticut Consolidated Esports League.
+Participating in scholastic Esports allows us to engage in competitive gameplay and explore careers in the video game and Esports industries.
+By steering students away from simple being consumers to producers, advocates and peer-influencers, our PRIDE Esports team is an innovative method of positively developing the future leaders of our digital society who will be future titans within the digital arts and sciences.

 We Take PRIDE in Our Esports Program